 But having a specific attachment style isn’t the end of the story.
 I’ve treated many people who weren’t securely attached, but developed healthier relational patterns by coming to therapy.

 By the age of 7, kids are putting the pieces together

 While the first seven years don’t determine a child’s happiness for life, the rapidly growing brain lies down a sturdy foundation for how they communicate and interact with the world by processing how they’re being responded to.

-By the time kids reach first or second grade, they begin to separate from primary caregivers by making friends of their own.
+By the time kids reach , they begin to separate from primary caregivers by making friends of their own.
 They also start to long for peer acceptance and are better equipped to talk about their feelings.